-Learn about how plants drink water with capillary action in this super-fun capillary action experiment!
+Learn about how plants drink water with capillary action in this super-fun color changing flowers experiment where the flowers burst into a rainbow of color!
 Kids of all ages will love it!
-It’s the perfect addition to your spring STEM activities!

 Rainbows are totally amazing, and so are flowers.
-Combine them in this super-fun color-changing flowers science experiment for kids.
-This would make a super fun St. Patrick’s Day STEM activity!
+Combine them in this super-fun color-changing flowers science experiment.
+It’s a fun addition to rainbow science experiments!

 The Science: Capillary Action for Kids

-What you’ll need for the flower dye science project:
+What you’ll need for the rainbow flowers experiment:

 - White flowers (carnations are best)